wardiaMimi/R-Type-Processor-with-Register_File-and-UAL/README.md

 - To finish your program, you need to include the instruction ```9000``` to stop the PC.

 - To fill the registers in the register file, set the "active" bit to 1 and then fill the "A_in" field with the register address (0000 to 1111) and the "D_in" field with the corresponding data (number).
+Click on the clock of the register file ```clk_reg``` to create a rising edge to store the instruction.
 #### After initializing the register file and the instruction memory
 - set "active" to 0 and make sure the PC is set to 0.
 You can clear the PC by putting this bit to 1.